myhrmans/toersten-discord-bot/README.md

 # toersten-discord-bot
-Toersten daily task is to drink beer and handle the people in Ödets discord
+Toersten daily task is to drink beer and handle the people in Ödets discord.

 ## Instructions
 When doing development run the command in the main folder to start the server: